qntln/big-buck-asyncio/README.md

-# ASCII video player
+# Play ASCII video in telnet through the magic of asyncio

 ![example](example.png)

-This application is created for workshop on LinuxDays CZ 2016 about asyncio.
+This is a TCP server that streams colorful ASCII video in your terminal.
+Follow [the tags](https://github.com/qntln/big-buck-asyncio/releases) to see how this asyncio application was developed step by step.

+The server plays ASCII art video files created with the script bundled in `convert/convert.py`.

+To see the videos, simply connect to the server with telnet.

+## Videos

-In this repository is converted [Big Buck Bunny](https://peach.blender.org/about/) video to ASCII art frames.
-You can read more about this movie on their web site: https://peach.blender.org/about/
+This repository contains the [Big Buck Bunny](https://peach.blender.org/about/) movie converted to ASCII art frames.

-Also to create ASCII art video files the [img2txt](https://github.com/hit9/img2txt) was used for separated frames.
-You can find more information in `./convert/README.md`.

-This is implementation of simple player server implemented using asyncio.
-It can replay ASCII art video files created using `./convert/` application.

-It will start TCP server which can then be accessed using for example telnet.

-You can find presentation to this workshop [here](https://qntln.github.io/big-buck-asyncio/#/)
+[img2txt](https://github.com/hit9/img2txt) was used to convert each video frame to ASCII art.
+Learn more about video conversion in `convert/README.md`.

-## Prerequisites
+## Requirements

-This project require **python 3.5** installed.
-If you don't have python 3.5 but you have docker installed then you can use `./bin/container.sh` wrapper which will run our application in python 3.5 image in docker.
+This project requires Python 3.5.
+If you don't have Python 3.5 but you have Docker installed you can use the `bin/container.sh` wrapper which will run our application in a Python 3.5 image in Docker.

-There are no other special prerequisites.

-## Install
+## Installation

-To install all required packages use:
+To install all required packages run:

 ```
 pip install -r requirements.txt
 ```

-## Usage
+## Running the server

-To run server use this simple command:
+To run the server use this simple command:

 ```
 ./bin/main.py <video file>
 ```

-Example:
+For example:

 ```
 ./bin/main.py bigBuckBunny.ascii.bz2
 ```

-Or if you don't have python 3.5 installed you can run our server in docker using this wrapper:
+Or, if you don't have Python 3.5 you can run our server in Docker using this wrapper:

 ```
 ./bin/container.sh
 ```

-It has no arguments and use file from above example to be replayed by default.
+It has no arguments and plays the above example file.

-## Accessing server
+## Accessing the server

-To access server simple use telnet:
+Simply use telnet:

 ```
 telnet localhost 8000